3Squared/Smoulder/README.md

 Changing the Task.Delays to Thread.Sleeps has made the CPU usage make sense, no longer maxes out at 100%.
 Means the StockMarket exercise has already been fortuitous.
 Further, it's lead to optional parameters for the startup() methods, a good step forward methinks.

 ####Planned Improvements
-I am going to move on from this.
 There are improvements I would like to make to this program, but they are domain specific and wouldn't help the Smoulder project progress.
 That said:
 - Get the stock price at the point of the buy/sell decision in the distributor so I can work out if the system would actually have worked.
 - Instead of taking .First from the slowK and slowD data series, use all the data returned, then analyse all the new data.
 This will significantly improve the granularity of the decision making process and there is easily the processing time to spare.